sjd-1214/PROB_PROJECT/app_explanation.md

 ## Application Structure

 The app is organized into several pages, accessible through a sidebar navigation menu:
+1. **Home**: Welcome page with app overview and quick insights
-1. **Data Overview**: Displays basic information about the dataset
+2. **Data Overview**: Displays basic information about the dataset
-2. **Descriptive Statistics**: Shows statistical measures for selected features
+3. **Descriptive Statistics**: Shows statistical measures for selected features
-3. **Feature Distributions**: Analyzes distributions of individual features
+4. **Feature Distributions**: Analyzes distributions of individual features
-4. **Correlation Analysis**: Examines relationships between features
+5. **Correlation Analysis**: Examines relationships between features
-5. **Regression Modeling**: Builds and evaluates linear regression models
+6. **Regression Modeling**: Builds and evaluates linear regression models
-6. **About**: Provides information about the project
+7. **About**: Provides information about the project

 ## Page Configuration and Styling